Dermestes frischii

 Distribution: Nearly cosmopolitan.

-Origin: Europe, Belgium.
+Origin: Mixed continents.
 In my care since 2017.

 Description: The adults are 6 to 10 mm long.
 The elytra are brownish to black and have, in contrary to Dermestes maculatus, rounded tips.
 The underside of the adult beetles are mainly white with a black spot on the last segment of the abdomen.
 The shape of this spot is an identification key for this species (see Figure 1).
 Full-grown larvae are 10 to 14 mm long.
 The larvae are dark-brown in colour and have a light-brown median stripe across their back.